 Remember how I said that your brain resists change?
 Well, the downside of this is that when you breakup with your partner this same reward center is stimulated—in other words, you may experience cravings for your ex similar to a person going through drug or alcohol withdrawals!
 This can make the whole process of leaving even more complicated, causing you to question whether or not you made the right decision.
 It is important here that you remember and reflect on your “why”.
 That is, why you left and why you’re not going back.

-If you're interested in learning and hearing more, you can check out my interview on the “Something Was Wrong” podcast, where I talked about safety and coping strategies for leaving abusive relationships (you can listen to the episode by clicking on the pic below).
+If you're interested in learning and hearing more, you can check out my interview on the “Something Was Wrong” podcast, where I talked about safety and coping strategies for leaving traumatic and abusive relationships (you can listen to the episode by clicking on the pic below).